 Michael’s Place is named in memory of Michael Dendrinos who died at the age of 14 and was the cousin of our founder, Chris Dennos.

 If you or someone you know has been helped by Michael’s Place, consider returning the favor.
-No gift of time, talent or resources is too small to make a difference to us.
-Visit our Volunteer Opportunities page for more information about donor and volunteer opportunities.
+No gift of time, talent, or resources is too small to make a difference to us.
+Visit our Volunteer Opportunities page for more information about volunteer opportunities at Michael’s Place.